humbertodias/ttf2pcx/README.md

 The PCX export format and algorithm remain identical to the original for compatibility with Allegro.

-For details on the migration from the original MFC version, see [docs/MIGRATION.md](docs/MIGRATION.md).

 ## Original Credits

 Based on **TTF -> PCX CONVERTER**, version 2.2, April 2002